ropensci/GSODR/paper/paper.md

-in the freely available book, "A Practical Guide to Geostatistical Mapping", [@Hengl2009] provides basic functionality on Windows based computers, but lacks cross-platform support and does not take advantage of modern techniques in R which improve the time used to complete the process.
+in the freely available book, "A Practical Guide to Geostatistical Mapping", [@Hengl2009] provides basic functionality on Windows based computers, but lacks cross-platform support and does not take advantage of modern techniques in R which improve the computing resources used to complete the process.
 The rnoaa [@rnoaa] package offers an excellent suite of tools for interacting with and downloading weather data from the United States National Oceanic and Atmospheric Administration but lacks GSOD data retrieval.
-Several other APIs and R packages exist to access weather data, but most are region or continent specific, rather than global like the GSOD data set.
+Several other APIs and R packages exist to access weather data, but most are region or continent specific, rather than a global set of data as the GSOD data is.
 We developed this package to provide a function to simplify downloading GSOD data and formatting it to easily be used in research and a function to help identify stations within a given radius of a point of interest.
 A list of stations based on the station list provided by the NCDC, which only includes stations with valid latitude and longitide values, is provided with the package.
 Further, 200 metre buffered elevation data, derived from the CGIAR-CSI SRTM hole-filled 90 metre data set [@Jarvis2008] are included for stations between -60˚ and 60˚ latitude in this list.

 Upon download, stations are individually checked for a user-specified number of missing days.
 Stations with too many missing observations are omitted from the